amohan601/dataengineering-zoomcamp2024/week_5_batch_processing/README.md

 ./download_taxi_data.sh fhv 2019
 ```

 Run the program FHVSparkprocessing](./FHVSparkprocessing.ipynb) to load it to spark dataframe and execute queries for homework assignments.
+While loading the dataframe only the month of october is loaded.